 Outlaw Clint Hollister escapes from jail with the help of Marshal Jake Wade, because once Clint did the same for him.
 Jake left Clint just after, but Clint finds him back and forces Jake to...
 See full summary »

 Jim Douglas has been relentlessly pursuing the four outlaws who murdered his wife, but finds them in jail about to be hanged.
 While he waits to witness their execution, they escape; and the...
 See full summary »

 The town of Warlock is plagued by a gang of thugs, leading the inhabitants to hire Clay Blaisdell, a famous gunman, to act as marshal.
 When Blaisdell appears, he is accompanied by his friend Tom Morgan, a club-footed gambler who is unusually protective of Blaisdell's life and reputation.
-However, Johnny Gannon, one of the thugs who has reformed, volunteered to accept the post of official sheriff in rivalry to Blaisdell; and a woman arrives in town accusing Blaisdell and Morgan of having murdered her fiance.
+However, Johnny Gannon, one of the thugs who has reformed, volunteered to accept the post of official deputy sheriff in rivalry to Blaisdell; and a woman arrives in town accusing Blaisdell and Morgan of having murdered her fiancé.
 The stage is set for a complex set of moral and personal conflicts.
 Written by

 David Levene <D.S.Levene@durham.ac.uk>

 14 of 21 people found this review helpful.